RaffiDM/Image-Transformation/readme.md

 - **Rotation**: Rotate images from 0° to 360°
 - **Scaling**: Zoom in or out (0.1x - 3.0x)
 - **Translation**: Shift image position horizontally and vertically
+- **Full Image Scaling**: Apply transformations to the entire image
+- **ROI Scaling**: Select and scale specific regions of interest

+### 🟥 ROI (Region of Interest) Scaling
+- Interactive ROI selection using cropper tool
+- Scale only selected area of the image
+- Visual comparison between original and scaled ROI
+- Maintain original image while transforming specific regions

 ### 🔷 Affine Transformation Mode
 - Affine transformation with 3-point control